bennywong3/1340_gp114/README.md

 ### **4. Release a table manually**

 To tackle problem 2 (management of seats) that we fail to know which table is released, this program allows us to manually release tables.
-Users have to enter and row and column number of table, and the number of customers that left.
+Users have to enter the row and column number of table, and the number of customers that left.

 For example, if a group of 3 customers leaves 4-seat table R1C0, the input should be: